Engineering Leadership and Innovation Program

 - strengthen students’ classroom learning through a leadership practicum on a creative inquiry team;

-- Help students build a realistic career plan directed toward engineering management.
+- help students build a realistic career plan directed toward engineering management; and

 - build students’ appreciation of nontechnical factors that affect technical decisions.

-We will teach participants business and leadership theory through coursework, and define a personal leadership development path for each participant through engagement with mentors.
+Participants learn business and leadership theory through coursework, and define a personal leadership development path through engagement with mentors.
 Participants will then create and implement innovative solutions on creative inquiry teams.
 They will document their leadership journey using standard measurement tools interpreted in collaboration with the mentors.